 The results of our study indicate that the methanol extracts of plants used in this study have an antibacterial effect even at low concentration against the carcinogenicStreptococcus mutans bacteria, and they may be possible to combat Streptococcus mutans to increase the effectiveness of oral hygiene practices by incorporating the extracts of these plants into anticarious agents such as Toothpastes and mouthwash.The study also successfully evaluated the antibacterial combination of Dracaena cinnabari, Commiphoramyrrha, and Saussurea lappa with chlorhexidine.
 The results showed a synergistic effect between the compounds.
 However, studies that closely simulate situations in vivo are required to obtain a clear understanding.
 Further studies such as the toxicological and pharmacokinetic properties of these plants need to be conducted to develop these plants into antibacterial agents for clinical use.

+Conflict of interest

+Author’s Contribution

 REFERENCES